-C. GEOGRAPHIC SERVICE AREA: In the space below, provide a brief description of the location(s) where the project or services will take place.
-Maps may be included as separate attachments.
+C. where the project SERVICE AREA: In a conservices will take n the space below e place.
+Maps may , provide a brief desc be included as separ ription of the location(s) ate attachments.

 PROJECT APPROACH

 D. PROJECT DESCRIPTION: In the space below, provide a description of the work that will be undertaken and describe how it will address the identified problem.
 Include information on any partnerships that have been or will be formed in order to ensure the success of the project.
 Please include information regarding the referral/application process, eligibility criteria, capacity, and waiting list process.